AndriiZahumnyi/kottans-frontend/README.md

 ![JS and the DOM](task_js_dom/JS_and_DOM.png)
 ![freecodecamp tasks](task_js_dom/freeCodeCampJS_DOM.png)

-In the first part of this stage, namely JavaScript and DOM I\`ve learned a lot of basics about the DOM, about how the DOM is constructed with all those Nodes, Elements and Interfaces, about extra ways to access elements.
+In the first part of this stage, namely JavaScript and DOM, I\`ve learned a lot of basics about the DOM, about how the DOM is constructed with all those Nodes, Elements and Interfaces, about extra ways to access elements.
 I\`ve learned how to:
 - creating page content with javascript (update, add, remove, style),